 Director of Informatics and Innovation, University of Oklahoma

 - Designed and built award winning maker / innovation spaces on campus for digital fabrication and emerging technologies.

-- Expand and integrate research informatics services into services offered by Information Technology and Libraries administrative units.
+- Expand and integrate research informatics services, skills workshops, and infrastructure into services offered by Information Technology and Libraries administrative units.

-- Awarded over US$700,000 in NSF grants as PI/co-PI to support informatics and innovation activities with various research collaborators.
+- Awarded over US$700,000 in NSF grants as PI/co-PI to support informatics and innovation activities with numerous research collaborators.

 Senior Informatics Analyst, University of Oklahoma

 - Built a team of informatics professionals by embedding with and partnering with research faculty to provide enabling cyber-infrastructure for global environmental change research projects.

-- Develop and deliver teaching and training material, advancing scientific throughput through appropriate use of software systems and tools.
+- Develop and deliver teaching and training material, increasing research throughput with appropriate use of hardware, software systems, and tools.

-- Active participant in grant writing to build soft-money funded research-support operation bringing in over $2.9m per year in federal research dollars, covering in excess of $300k per year in salary for the Informatics services team.
+- Active participant in grant writing to build soft-money funded research-support operation bringing in over $2.9m in federal research dollars, covering in excess of $300k per year in salary for the Informatics team.

 Senior Analyst, Lanworth

-- Led quantitative analysis team, using satellite remote sensing, biophysical crop modeling and exploratory data analysis techniques to quantify corn, soy and wheat production in the USA, Brazil, Argentina and Black Sea states.
+- Senior member of quantitative analysis team, used satellite remote sensing, biophysical crop modeling and exploratory data analysis techniques to quantify corn, soy and wheat production in the USA, Brazil, Argentina and Black Sea states.

 - Acted as project manager and assisted with business development for major consulting contracts, building the firm to over $5-million in annual revenue.

-- The firm is now a wholly owned subsidiary of Thomson Reuters.
+- The firm was sold to Thomson Reuters.

 Graduate Research Assistant, Purdue University

-- Modeled and studied impacts of past and future land-use change on ecosystem services, specifically studying land use change dynamics in the Muskegon River Watershed area of Michigan coupled to ecological response models.
+- Modeled and studied impacts of past and future land-use change on ecosystem services, specifically studying land use change dynamics with artificial neural networks in the Muskegon River Watershed area of Michigan.

 - Acted as Linux system administrator for computational infrastructure in the Human Environment Modeling and Analysis (HEMA) Laboratory.

 Partner, International Technology Strategy Partners

-- Co-founded a niche consultancy that facilitated workshops for shared visioning of technology futures at global high tech organizations.
+- Co-founded a niche consultancy that facilitated workshops for shared visioning of technology futures at global technology-driven organizations.

 - Provided consulting and educational services to Fortune 100 companies, federal agencies, DoD and global universities.